Nearly every Alaskan gets a $1,312 oil check this fall. The unique benefit is a blessing and a curse

 Retailers such as furniture chain La-Z-Boy and Alaska Airlines run sales to coincide with the cash distribution, which begins this week with direct deposits.
 The average check over the program’s 42-year history is about $1,200.

-Cynthia Erickson, who lives in the interior village of Tanana, about 130 miles (209 kilometers) west of Fairbanks, said this year’s $1,312 won’t stretch far in the community of about 220 people where goods must be brought in by plane or barge.
+Cynthia Erickson, who lives in the interior village of Tanana, about 130 miles west of Fairbanks, said this year’s $1,312 won’t stretch far in the community of about 220 people where goods must be brought in by plane or barge.
 Gas is $7.79 a gallon and the collapse of salmon fisheries and a poor moose hunting season has meant that locals’ freezers aren’t full heading into winter.

-But the check is “better than nothing,” said Erickson, who runs the town general store and a bed and breakfast.
+But the check is “better than nothing,” said Erickson, who runs the town general store and a bed-and-breakfast.
 For many in the region, the money helps pay bills, like fuel or electricity, or buy groceries, she said.

 As lawmakers weigh the dividend’s future, Erickson favors “something that’s reasonable, not too small and not too big.
 We don’t want too big to wipe it out.
 We want to make it consistent to where it’ll last longer, and a fair amount.
 Anything we’re happy for, anything helps.”